Tag

 How to download Windows 10 for free

-When Windows 10 first arrived, nabbing a free upgrade was as simple as clicking the Get Windows 10 notification prompt. are a bit different now, however, especially with the new free upgrade to Windows 11 being around.
+When Windows 10 first arrived, nabbing a free upgrade was as simple as clicking the Get Windows 10 notification prompt.
+Things are a bit different now, however, especially with the new free upgrade to Windows 11 being around.

 In addition to that, Microsoft no longer supports Windows 7, which means there’s no more technical support, security updates, or bug-squashing.
 In other words, Windows 7 is now unsafe to use, making this an excellent time to switch to Windows 10 or, switch to Windows 10.